 The use of the Energy Performance of Buildings standards (EPB standards) is up to Member States decision, even though as stated in Recital 40 of the amending Directive (EU) 2018/844, "the recognition and promotion of them would have a positive impact on the implementation of the revised EPBD".
 However, the revised EPBD introduces a new requirement for Member States to describe their national calculation methodology following the national annexes of the overarching standards, namely ISO 52000-1, 52003-1, 52010-1, 52016-1, and 52018-1, developed under mandate M/480 given to the European Committee for Standardisation (CEN).
 A short description of the standards is presented in Annex A of this guidance document.

-The third paragraph of point 1 of the revised EPBD aims to improve transparency and consistency in the way energy performance is determined at national or regional level but does not seek to harmonise their EPB assessment methods.
+The third paragraph of point 1 of the revised EPBD aims to improve transparency, consistency, quality and comprehensiveness in the way energy performance is determined at national or regional level their EPB assessment methods.

 Legal codification of the standards

 It has to be clarified that this provision is not an obligation on Member States to comply with the EPB standards.
 Recital 40 of the amending Directive (EU) 2018/844, by stating "without prejudice to the Member States' choice to apply the set of standards" makes it clear that the standards are voluntary and that there is no requirement to change the national calculation methodologies.
-Consequently, Member States keep the same flexibility as before to adapt their national or regional calculation methodologies in accordance with their local and climatic conditions
+Consequently, Member States keep the same flexibility as before to adapt their national or regional calculation methodologies in accordance with their local and climatic conditions and ensure a minimum level of quality as described in the set of EPB Standards.

 By filling in the national annexes (annexes A) of the overarching standards, Member States will not be deemed to have implicitly or explicitly agreed with the calculation methodology proposed by the standards.
 The annexes A are considered a useful tool for Member States to use for the purpose of describing their national calculation methodologies.
 However, this does not in any way imply that standards will become mandatory in that Member State.